mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/03-MAW-PII.md

 *It is important to note that, alpha diversity indices are sensitive to noise that is inherent to application of polymerase chain reaction and the  sequencing errors.*

 One has to consider the sequencing depth (how much of the taxa have been sampled) for each sample.
 If there is a large difference, then it is important to normalize the samples to equal sampling depth.
-First we look at the sampling depth (no. of reads per sample).
+First, we look at the sampling depth (no. of reads per sample).

 **Load packages**